Yas Island: Yas Links

 Yas Links is a golf course designed by Kyle Philips, ranked 44th World's 100 Greatest Golf Courses outside the USA (Golf Digest 2018).
-1.8 million cubic meters of material were dredged to form the 18 Hole Championship Golf Course, Golf Club & Golf Shop, pool Area, air-conditioned swing studio and meeting and conference rooms for corporate events.
+1.8 million cubic meters of material were dredged during construction of the course.

 As of August 2019, Yas Links Abu Dhabi is managed by Troon International.

 Yas Beach

 Yas Beach is a beach located in Yas Island close to Yas Links.
 The beach is lined with mangroves.
 A mangrove tour is launched daily from Yas beach by the Noukhada Adventure Company.